 88 Commonwealth (Demolished)

-88 Commonwealth was built ca. 1881 as the home of Emma Frances (Pierce) Keyes, the widow of merchant and railroad investor Henry Keyes, and the mother of Henry Wilder Keyes, who served as Governor and US Senator in New Hampshire.
+88 Commonwealth was designed by architects Peabody and Stearns and built in 1881-1882 by Norcross Brothers, builders, as the home of Emma Frances (Pierce) Keyes, the widow of merchant and railroad investor Henry Keyes, and the mother of Henry Wilder Keyes, who served as Governor and US Senator in New Hampshire.
 Her unmarried daughter, Isabella F. Keyes, lived with her.

 Emma Keyes purchased the land for 88 Commonwealth on March 21, 1881, from Edwin Tufts.
 He had purchased it on November 4, 1879, from future US Senator Henry Cabot Lodge, who had also owned the lot to the west, where 90 Commonwealth would be built.
 Both lots were originally purchased on July 6, 1865, from the Commonwealth of Massachusetts by William Sumner Appleton.

 Click here for an index to the deeds for 88 Commonwealth (Demolished).